'The funding has been very helpful because it means we can dip into our reserves when we spot a greater need, knowing that the packs are covered'

 The charity received £5,000 from County Durham Community Foundation, through the National Emergencies Trust, which is using the UK’s network of community foundations to distribute money raised through a national appeal.

-As well as supporting key workers, the Lifeline team are also sending out ‘baby packs’ of nappies, lotion, wipes and shampoo to families who are living in poverty.
+As well as supporting key workers, the Lifeline team were also sending out ‘baby packs’ of nappies, lotion, wipes and shampoo to families who are living in poverty.

 Pauline said: “The funding has been very helpful because it means we can dip into our reserves when we spot a greater need, knowing that the packs are covered.
 We’ve got to be reactive and we’re not going to leave a family in trouble if we can help.”